-The LCEI projects major on retrofit solutions designed to tackle decarbonisation in the existing built environment prioritising properties where efforts will have the most positive impact on decarbonisation.
+The LCEI projects major on retrofit solutions designed to tackle decarbonisation in the existing built Figure 2.
+City Leap IBP annual profile of cumulative tCO2e saved exceeding the contractual KPI by c13k tCO2e environment prioritising properties where efforts will have the most positive impact on decarbonisation.